aljazfrancic/crypto-sniping-bot/docs/configuration.md

 # ⚙️ Configuration Guide

-This comprehensive guide covers all configuration options for the Crypto Sniping Bot enterprise edition.
+This comprehensive guide covers all configuration options for the Crypto Sniping Bot.

 ## 📋 Configuration Files